Home » About Us

 _________________________________________________________

 billhillcropWilliam Hillenbrand received a BA from the State University of New York at Cortland, an MA (in English) from the Pennsylvania State University and an MA in History from the University of Virginia.
 He began his teaching career at the Northfield Mount Hermon School, where he taught English and History and coached football and baseball for many years.
 In 1992 he began work on Fateful Lightning, completing the project over the course of three summers–a testament, if any were needed, to the benefits of the academic calendar as well as his prolific talents as a writer and historian.
-In 1995 he moved to Jacksonville, Florida, where he taught English at the Bolles School and produced another fully-realized text on the American Revolution.
+He later he taught at the Bolles School, Jacksonville, Florida, and produced another fully-realized text on the American Revolution.
 Released on CD-ROM in 2001, Born in Battle received Library Journal‘s Best Reference citation for that year.

 _________________________________________________________

 dennis2Dennis Kennedy earned a BA from Stonehill College and an MA and PhD (in English) from the University of Massachusetts.
 He wrote his dissertation on Mark Twain and also specialized in Irish Studies.
-In arranging and performing the music for Fateful Lightning, Dennis brought a rare combination of scholarship and musicianship to the work, researching and writing an extensive songbook on the composing and publishing circumstances of each of twelve selections, and providing lead vocals as well as instrumental accompaniment on some half-dozen instruments in their performance.
+In arranging and performing the music for Fateful Lightning, Dennis brought a rare combination of scholarship and musicianship to the work, researching and writing an extensive songbook on the composing and publishing circumstances of each of twelve selections, and providing lead vocals as well as accompaniment on instruments ranging from piano to penny whistle.
 Three years later he applied the same musical virtuosity to the songs of the American Revolution for Born in Battle.
-Dr. Kennedy makes his home in western Massachusetts, where he teaches English at the Northfield Mount Hermon School.

 _____________________________________